 Depending on where you choose to live, restrictions on your visa could mean you are unable to work.
 But you can use your time abroad to learn new skills and gain qualifications in subjects you are interested in.

 There are also volunteer opportunities you can use to improve your language and negotiation skills.
-An added bonus of living and working abroad is that it can improve your job prospects back home.
+A bonus of living and working abroad is that it can improve your job prospects back home.
 Many employers are drawn to candidates who have lived abroad because it shows they can adapt.
 It also highlights your willingness to try new things and solve problems.

 Language skills are also appealing to employers.
 These are attributes that all industries want and also give you a competitive edge.
 So rather than continuing to despise what you do, imagine living somewhere where you look forward to working each day.